AdobeDocs/advertising.en/help/dsp/introduction/features/cross-device-solutions.md

 *Advertisers with Adobe Advertising Conversion Tracking Only*

 With people-based attribution, you can attribute conversions that took place on a different device than the device on which the media exposure occurred.
-People-based attribution measurement is available across DSP, [!DNL Adobe Advertising Creative], and [!DNL Adobe Advertising Search] for advertisers who have implemented Adobe Advertising conversion pixels on their sites.
+People-based attribution measurement is available across DSP, [!DNL Adobe Advertising Creative], and [!DNL Adobe Advertising Search, Social, & Commerce] for advertisers who have implemented Adobe Advertising conversion pixels on their sites.

 ### Enable People-Based Attribution Measurement